TeriTohhh/React-JS/README.md

-# TodoList Project
+# Add Contacts Project

-This repository contains a simple Todo List project implemented in [language/framework/tool used].
-It allows users to manage tasks by adding, deleting, and marking them as completed.
+This repository contains a simple conatcts Manager t project implemented in [React-JS /and VS-CODE /tool used].
+It allows users to manage contacts by adding, deleting.

 ## Features